heistp/l4s-tests/README.tpl.md

 ### Intra-Flow Latency Spikes from Underreaction to RFC3168 CE

-Intra-flow latency refers to the delay experienced by a single flow, and for TCP is typically measured using TCP RTT.
+Intra-flow latency refers to the delay experienced by a single flow.
 Increases in intra-flow latency lead to:
-* longer recovery times for TCP on loss or CE, which may be experienced by the user as response time delays
+* longer recovery times on loss or CE, which may be experienced by the user as response time delays
 * delays for requests that are multiplexed over a single flow

 Because